FAQ - Learning

 Students use the "Yashiro Media Center" which contains a library of about 20,000 volumes, 65% in English and 35% in Japanese.
 In addition students are able to use media center computers and the Internet to search for information on topics related to their studies.
 Through effective use of traditional resources and technology, students are empowered to achieve their potential as learners.

-At Nishimachi a strong sense of community service begins in Kindergarten.
+At Nishimachi a strong sense of community service is present throughout the entire school.
 Our philosophy is "to nurture in our students the natural response to want to contribute to their communities, local, global and immediate, and to develop a life-long commitment to community service."
 Students have opportunities to contribute to, and participate in, a variety of community service projects such as Tohoku relief projects, community service with sister schools in Japan and in Cambodia, various international disaster relief support projects, helping the aged and homeless and animal welfare support.

 Nishimachi offers a short summer school program, only for Nishimachi students, during two weeks in June.
 Attendance at the summer school is optional.
 Summer school further develops Japanese/English listening–speaking, reading, writing, and linguistic skills in languages, science, social studies, calligraphy, sports and fine arts.
 Students have opportunities to research using books and information technology, produce creative work, be involved in interactive group projects, visits to museums and participate in field trips.